1

 }

-/// Unpacks multiple equivalence classes into conjuncts that should be equivalent.
+/// Unpacks multiple equivalence classes into conjuncts that should all be true, essentially

 fn unpack_equivalences(equivalences: &Vec<Vec<MirScalarExpr>>) -> Vec<MirScalarExpr> {